DavidVaneAl/ExData_Plotting1/README.md

 ## __Downloading and reading data___

-Downloading the zip file and unzipping in the console.
+Download the zip file and unzipping in the console.
 After read txt files with read.table()

 Naming the columns (variables) and subsetting date in a specific format ("%d/%m/%Y)